 The widest form of protection is provided by a word mark, and the requisite trade mark searches are usually more straightforward and cheaper to carry out than those for logos or pictures.
 So, if cost is an issue, applying to register your brand as a word mark is often the advisable first course of action.

-Alternatively, you can incorporate your brand name into a logo, and apply for a trade mark on that basis.
+You can also incorporate your brand name into a logo, and apply for a trade mark on that basis.
 This type of mark is less flexible than word marks and the protection provided is narrower, but they can offer a sensible compromise when you do not want to rebrand but cannot obtain a word mark.
-Further, logo marks can be invaluable to established businesses whose logo has become synonymous with their brand; Apple, or Chanel, for example.
+Logo marks can be invaluable to established businesses whose logo has become synonymous with their brand; Apple, or Chanel, for example.

 Summary